How does dual credit work?

 - Courses may be counted toward high school graduation requirements upon approval by your school.

 - Our recommendation is to give one-half unit of high school credit for one- or two-credit college courses and one unit of high school credit for three- or four-credit courses.
 However, the assignment of high school credit rests solely with the high school administration.

 How much could I save by starting college early?

-Maranatha Online offers a 50% off tuition scholarship to high school junior and seniors.
-If a student begins taking courses during their junior year of high school, they could complete up to a year of college before graduating high school.
+Maranatha Online offers a 50% off tuition scholarship to high school juniors and seniors.
+If students begin taking courses during their junior year of high school, they could complete a year of college during high school.

 What classes should I take?

 Here are a few suggested high school/ college course equivalents.